 - The new version contains more plastic parts then previous versions.
 Long term durability could become an issue.

-The Assault Airbike is built to last with its 12-gauge steel handlebars, high tensile steel coated frame, metal fan blades, and 20 sealed ball bearings.
+The Assault Airbike is built to last with its 12-gauge steel handlebars, heavy-duty steel frame, metal fan blades, and 20 sealed ball bearings.

 The overall weight of the bike is 98 pounds, and it has a 51” by 24” by 49” footprint.